squadk-celfocus/public-partner-sdk-example-android/README.md

 To call this method use VPartnerLib.manageSubscriptions(context).

-### Logout After initialize the VPartnerLib

-To call this method use VPartnerLib.logout(context).

 ### Extend MyApplication class from Library to main Application App to initialize Idtm and Library

 	class MyApp : MyApplication() {